Filippo011235/B.Eng-Thesis-WaSoR/README.md

 Using an unmodified Plasor dataset, the confusion matrix for SVM is:\
 <img src="Miscellaneous/Results/SVM_basic.png"  alt="SVM basic" >

-The LDPE and HDPE classes are the two least abundant, but best recognised.
+The *LDPE* and *HDPE* classes are the two least abundant, but best recognised.
 The accuracy with these types can be attributed to the fact that they are the most "homogeneous" classes in which objects have similar characteristics.
 Additionally, when the SVM performs an incorrect classification, it mostly selects these two types.
 Waste type
-PET is particularly confused as HDPE.
-This is consistent in that among them there are several non-transparent bottles.
-Other and PP are confused with LDPE.
+*PET* is particularly confused as *HDPE*.
+This is consistent in that among them there are several non-transparent bottles. *Other* and *PP* are confused with *LDPE*.
 It is worth to point out that these 3 classes share the possession of film packaging. \
 To sum up, I concluded that uniformity, how objects are similar to each other within a class, determines the accuracy of recognition.

 ### Class optimisation
-In various experiments, the most problematic classes were PP, Other, PS, and also PET caused some problems.
+In various experiments, the most problematic classes were *PP*, *Other*, *PS*, and also *PET* caused some problems.
 This may be due to how diverse these groups are.
-Therefore, I decided to try to combine PP, Other, PS, and part of PET into a new class.
-From PET I subjectively selected 17 waste, deviating from the shape of the bottle.
+Therefore, I decided to try to combine *PP*, *Other*, *PS*, and part of *PET* into a new class.
+From *PET* I subjectively selected 17 waste, deviating from the shape of the bottle.
-All these images were combined into a new class: Misc, from *Miscellaneous*.
-The remaining PET was renamed to PETb, from *PET bottles*. \
+All these images were combined into a new class: *Misc*, from *Miscellaneous*.
+The remaining *PET* was renamed to *PETb*, from **PET* bottles*. \
-When implementing such a system in a robotic application, the Misc class waste could be ignored and further passed through a conveyor belt.
+When implementing such a system in a robotic application, the *Misc* class waste could be ignored and further passed through a conveyor belt.

 Results after this attempt at class optimisation: \
 <img src="Miscellaneous/Results/SVM_Opti.png"  alt="SVM opti">

-The classifier recognises the HDPE, LDPE classes a few per cent better, while the efficiency for the PETb group increased by 14%.
-The accuracy at the Misc type is similar to the arithmetic mean accuracy from the separate PP, PS, Other classes.
+The classifier recognises the *HDPE*, *LDPE* classes a few per cent better, while the efficiency for the *PETb* group increased by 14%.
+The accuracy at the *Misc* type is similar to the arithmetic mean accuracy from the separate *PP*, *PS*, *Other* classes.
 The slight improvement may be because the classifier avoids mistakes between these classes.
-However, still, every third picture is mistaken for LDPE and one in five for HDPE.
-Also, despite defining PETb as a "bottle class", there are objects in it misclassified as LDPE, or Misc.
+However, still, every third picture is mistaken for *LDPE* and one in five for *HDPE*.
+Also, despite defining *PETb* as a "bottle class", there are objects in it misclassified as *LDPE*, or *Misc*.
 In summary, the redefinition, simplification, of classes has only helped a little in effective sorting.

 ## CNN